zoot101/snapraid-daily/README.md

 If errors are encountered at this point, the script will exit and send a notification email to the user.
 It will continue to do this each time the script is invoked, and stop here until the user intervenes to address whatever the error is.

-If a sync was found to be in progress (this is - the last sync was interrupted), and **\--scrub-only** is NOT specified, the script will continue as the solution to this is usually to let the sync complete.
+If a sync was found to be in progress (that is - the last sync was interrupted), and **\--scrub-only** is NOT specified, the script will continue as the solution to this is usually to let the sync complete.
 If **\--scrub-only** is specified, the script will exit here.